trungpq27/BananaKong/README.md

      	[SDL_ttf] https://github.com/libsdl-org/SDL_ttf
   + Run the BananaKong.cbp file with CodeBlocks and compile, the game should start.

+### Game Control
+- Press start to start play.
+- Use Up button or Space Button to jump up, Down button to jump down.
+- The number of bananas and running distance are located at the top left corner of the screen.
+- Press the pause button at the top left corner to pause the game.

 ### Graphics/Textures
 The game texture (sprite-sheet) and image cutouts (sprites) are packed in `Material`.